jinjagit/blogger/README.md

    Then, it is possible to continue with the heroku deployment as per usual, remembering to run <code>heroku run rails db:migrate</code> after pushing to heroku.

 Finally, I visited [my app on heroku](https://murmuring-falls-90745.herokuapp.com/), created a new user (author), signed in, created a new article (including adding an image file), and waited for one hour (without doing anything on the app) to allow the server to 'sleep' (as free heroku servers will do, after about 30 minutes of inactivity).
-I then returned to the app and refreshed the article page, and my image was still there :-)
+I then returned to the app and refreshed the article page, and... __my image was gone___ (grrrr... needs more work!)